The story of Little Ease begins with a prison break from the Tower of London.

 Yeoman Warder John Bawd admitted he had planned the escape of Alice Tankerville “for the love and affection he bore her.”
 Unmoved, the Lieutenant of the Tower ordered Bawd into Little Ease, where he crouched, in growing agony.

-The lovers were condemned to horrible deaths for trying to escape.
+The lovers were condemned to horrible ends for trying to escape.
 According to a letter in the State Papers of Lord Lisle, written on March 28, Alice Tankerville was “hanged in chains at low water mark upon the Thames on Tuesday.
 John Bawd is in Little Ease cell in the Tower and is to be racked and hanged.”

 Today no one knows exactly where Little Ease was located.
 One theory: in the dungeon of the White Tower.
 Another: in the basement of the old Flint Tower.
 No visitor sees it today; it was torn down or walled up long ago.
-Besides Little Ease, the most-used torture devices were the rack, the manacles, and a horrific creation called the Scavenger’s Daughter.
+Besides Little Ease, the most-used devices were the rack, the manacles, and a horrific creation called the Scavenger’s Daughter.
 For many prisoners, solitary confinement, repeated interrogation, and the threat of physical pain were enough to make them tell their tormentors anything they wanted to know.

 Over and over, names pop up in state papers of those confined to Little Ease: